See the following requirements to learn if you deserve compensation for a workplace accident.

 How a Georgia workers’ compensation attorney can help you

-Gerber & Holder Attorneys At Law is ready to help you.
+Gerber & Holder Workers’ Compensation Attorneys is ready to help you.
 With offices in both Atlanta and Athens, our experience allows us to help workers in hazardous industries and office jobs.
 Many incidents on the job include hip and other joint injuries, back and neck injuries or head and brain injuries.
 We understand how complicated the workers’ compensation process is and will fight for you.